4.8 Star Rating

 Bed bugs are a tough pest to beat due to their ability to burrow deep within your furniture, carpet, and into the cracks and crevices of your home.
 At PCT, our team of expert bed bug exterminators is rigorously trained through online and in-field courses to provide the most efficient and effective service.
 With knowledge in proper PPE usage, chemical handling and storage, pest identification, and customer service, they are equipped to treat your infestation and get rid of bed bugs with ease.

-When you partner with us for bed bug treatment, you can look forward to the following:
+When you partner with us, you can look forward to the following:

 Awareness is the first step in preventing a bed bug infestation.
 Knowing the signs of an infestation can help you know to call an expert before your infestation gets out of hand.
 Likewise, recognizing the types of fabrics that attract bed bugs (rough textures they can cling to) can help you know which materials to be extra careful with.